 SOIL CONDITIONS: Heleniums prefer fertile soil with a good amount of organic matter.
 The soil should be well drained, yet the plants need consistent moisture throughout the growing season and are not suitable for dry climates.

-HARDINESS: Hardiness varies by species, but most cultivars are winter hardy in zones 3 to 8.
+HARDINESS: Hardiness varies, but most cultivars are winter hardy in zones 3 to 8.

-Position the plants in the middle or back of a flower bed, keeping in mind their mature height of about 3 feet tall.
+Position the plants in the middle or back of a flower bed, keeping in mind their mature height of 3 to 4 feet.
 Good companions for heleniums include purple asters, monarda, agastache, goldenrod, echinacea, rudbeckia, Joe Pye weed, Russian sage, dahlias and ornamental grasses.

 Container-grown helenium may be planted anytime between spring and fall.
 Bare root helenium should be planted in early spring.
 If the weather is dry, water the plants regularly for the first month to help them establish new roots.
 Newly-planted perennials usually flower the first year, but will take at least one full growing season to mature.